Story at a glance:

 theatresquared marvel architects photo by kristian alveo gbd magazine 02

-Arkansas pine board-formed concrete and Kebony Shou Sugi Ban modified wood, charred by Delta Millworks, make up TheatreSquared’s exterior cladding.
+Arkansas pine board-formed concrete and Kebony Shou Sugi Ban modified wood, charred by Delta Millworks, make up the building’s facade.
+After the concrete was poured the pine was repurposed as interior finishes in the Spring theater and rehearsal room.
 Photo by Kristian Alveo

-Historically, shou sugi ban was used almost exclusively for exterior wall cladding, but it has since found a plethora of additional outdoor uses, such as:
+Historically, shou sugi ban has almost exclusively been used as exterior wall cladding, though it has since found a plethora of additional outdoor uses in recent years, including:

 • Decking